-The Oregon Solutions project brought together a team of public, private and civic partners toward innovative solutions to assist residents, owners and renters who are living in mobile homes in parks in substandard conditions and/or who face being evicted as a result of redevelopment pressures.
+The Oregon Solutions project brought together a team of public, private and civic partners to work toward innovative solutions to assist residents, owners and renters who are living in mobile homes in parks in substandard conditions or who face being evicted as a result of redevelopment pressures.
 The collaborative aimed to create a social service assistance response which will help local communities understand what opportunities might be available to improve or replace homes or park infrastructure, to move homes to new sites, or to provide assistance in relocation or housing searches for park residents.

 Springfield is an example of an Oregon community grappling with a large population of residents (estimated 1,400 households) facing a strong risk of displacement.
-Such communities are often ill-equipped to sufficiently serve displaced residents in finding new houses after a park closure.
+Such communities are often ill-equipped to sufficiently serve displaced residents in finding new homes after a park closure.

-The City of Springfield initiated stakeholder meetings with assistance from Oregon Solutions and the South Valley/Mid Coast Regional Solutions Center.
-These conversations resulted in the desire for an impartial collaborative approach to assisting residents, owners and renters, living in mobile home parks who risk being evicted or displaced as a result of redevelopment pressures or other circumstances outside of their control.
-Following a request by the City of Springfield, the project sponsor, Oregon Solutions completed its assessment and asked that the “Manufactured Home Park Solutions Collaborative” be designated an Oregon Solutions project.
-On December 11, 2015, Governor Brown designated the collaborative an Oregon Solutions project and selected Springfield Mayor Christine Lundberg; and, Vicki Walker, Oregon State Director as the co-conveners.
+The City of Springfield initiated stakeholder meetings with assistance from Oregon Solutions and the South Valley/Mid-Coast Regional Solutions Center.
+These conversations resulted in the desire for an impartial collaborative approach to assisting residents, owners, and renters living in mobile home parks who risk being evicted or displaced as a result of redevelopment pressures or other circumstances outside of their control.
+Following a request by the City of Springfield (the project sponsor), Oregon Solutions completed its assessment and asked that the “Manufactured Home Park Solutions Collaborative” be designated an Oregon Solutions project.
+On December 11, 2015, Governor Brown designated the collaborative an Oregon Solutions project and selected Springfield Mayor Christine Lundberg and Vicki Walker, Oregon State Director, as the co-conveners.

 Additionally, the Oregon Field Office of the US Department of Housing and Urban Development has designated Springfield and Eugene as the focus of its two-year Community Needs Assessment program.
 As part of this initiative, HUD has identified distressed manufactured home parks as a key engagement area.
 Similarly, the South Willamette Valley/Mid-Coast Regional Solutions Advisory Committee designated the project of addressing manufactured home park issues within the region as a Regional Solutions’ priority.